-ACT 4492-4493 Guided Independent Study (1-3 credit hours per course per semester)
+ACT 4493 Guided Independent Study (1-3 credit hours per course per semester)

 Additional information is indexed under Guided Independent Research and Study.
 Note: This course may not be substituted for any required course.
 Also see index for Independent Study and Research.
 Consult Certified Public Accountant Examination requirements prior to enrolling in this course.
+Accounting majors must complete this course with a grade of C or better.